-- 58. Plaintiff repeats, realleges and incorporates by reference herein its allegations contained in paragraphs 1 through 34, above. - 59.
-Defendants have engaged in acts violating Illinois law including, but not limited to, passing off their knockoff products as those of Plaintiff's Asserted Brand products through the unauthorized use of the Asserted Brand Copyrights, thereby causing a likelihood of confusion and/or misunderstanding as to the source of their goods, causing a likelihood of confusion and/or misunderstanding as to an affiliation, connection, or association with genuine Asserted Brand products, falsely representing that their products have Plaintiff's approval when they do not, and engaging in other conduct which creates a likelihood of confusion or misunderstanding among the public. - 60.
-The foregoing acts of Defendants constitute a willful violation of the Illinois Uniform Deceptive Trade Practices Act, 815 ILCS § 510/1, et seq. - 61.
-Plaintiff has no adequate remedy at law, and Defendants' conduct has caused Plaintiff to suffer damage to its Asserted Brand's reputation and goodwill.
-Unless enjoined by the Court, Plaintiff will continue to suffer future irreparable harm as a direct result of Defendants' unlawful activities.
+- 60. Plaintiff repeats, realleges and incorporates by reference herein its allegations contained in paragraphs 1 through 41, above. - 61.
+Defendants have engaged in acts violating Illinois law including, but not limited to, passing off their knockoff products as those of Plaintiff's Rotita Brand products through the unauthorized use of the Copyright Protected Images, thereby causing a likelihood of confusion and/or misunderstanding as to the source of their goods, causing a likelihood of confusion and/or misunderstanding as to an affiliation, connection, or association with genuine Rotita Brand products, falsely representing that their products have Plaintiff's approval when they do not, and engaging in other conduct which creates a likelihood of confusion or misunderstanding among the public. - 62.
+Moreover, Defendants have used, without authorization, Plaintiff's Copyright Protected Images in promoting Defendants' Online Stores by displaying them in connection with offering for sale knockoff and/or inferior products by deceiving consumers into believing said products are authentic Rotita Brand products.

+63. The foregoing acts of Defendants constitute a willful violation of the Illinois Uniform Deceptive Trade Practices Act, 815 ILCS § 510/1, et seq.